Black Twitter: Signifyin'

-Feminista Jones has argued that Black Twitter's historical cultural roots are the spirituals, or work songs, sung by slaves in the United States, when finding a universal means of communication was essential to survival and grassroots organization.
+Feminista Jones has argued that Black Twitter's historical cultural roots are the spirituals, or work songs, sung by enslaved people in the United States, when finding a universal means of communication was essential to survival and grassroots organization.

 Several writers see Black Twitter interaction as a form of signifyin', wordplay involving tropes such as irony and hyperbole.
 André Brock states that the Black Tweeter is the signifier, while the hashtag is the signifier, sign and signified, "marking ... the concept to be signified, the cultural context within which the tweet should be understood, and the 'call' awaiting a response."
 He writes: "Tweet-as-signifyin', then, can be understood as a discursive, public performance of Black identity."

 Sarah Florini of UW-Madison also interprets Black Twitter within the context of signifyin'.
 She writes that race is normally "deeply tied to corporeal signifiers"; in the absence of the body, black users display their racial identities through wordplay and other languages that shows knowledge of black culture.
 Black Twitter has become an important platform for this performance.

 Florini notes that the specific construction of Twitter contributes to African Americans' ability to signify on Black Twitter.
 She contends that "Twitter’s architecture creates participant structures that accommodate the crucial function of the audience during signifyin’".
 By seeing each other's replies and retweets, the user base can jointly partake in an extended dialogue where each person tries to participate in the signifyin’.
 In addition, Florini adds that "Twitter mimics another key aspect of how signifyin’ games are traditionally played—speed".
 Specifically, the retweets and replies are able to be sent so quickly that it replaces the need for the audience members to interact in person.

 In addition the practices of signifying create a signal that one is entering a communicative collective space rather than functioning as an individual.
 Tweets become part of Black Twitter by responding to the calls in the tag.
 Hashtags embody a performance of blackness through the transmission of racial knowledge into wordplay.
 Sarah Florini in particular focuses on how an active self-identification of blackness rejects notions of a post-racial society by disrupting the narratives of a color-blind society.
 This rejection of a post-racial society gets tied into the collective practices of performance by turning narratives such as the Republican National Committee's declaration of Rosa Parks ending racism into a moment of critique and ridicule under the guise of a game.
-Moments, where the performance of blacknessmeetst social critique, allow for the spaces of activism to be created.
+Moments, where the performance of blackness meets social critique, allow for the spaces of activism to be created.
 The Republican Party later rescinded its statement to acknowledge that racism was not over.